wuhland/twitter-dash/README.md

 This project represents my humble attempt to hightlight media outlets participating in this effort.

 ## Dash
-Everthing in Dash I've stored the D3 code used to render the charts displayed !(here) http://s3.amazonaws.com/wh-twitter/index.html
+Everthing in Dash I've stored the D3 code used to render the charts displayed [here](http://s3.amazonaws.com/wh-twitter/index.html)

 ## WH-Dash
 Everythin in WH-Dash represents the python code I used to scrape twitter and save out aggregate data as json for representation in the dashboard.